hyphanet/plugin-WebOfTrust/STYLE.md

   a hardcoded String), do **not** use the shortcut of `if(!EXPECTED_CONSTANT.equals(actual)) {...}` to avoid a null check.
   Instead, use `if(actual != null && !actual.equals(EXPECTED_CONSTANT)) {...}`.

+  The additional null-check which this may require is accepted as a valid tradeoff in favor of avoiding very unreadable code:
+  The human train of thought is "is the variable equal to what it should be?", not "is what it should be equal to what the variable is?".
+  The code should match the human train of thought for readability.

 ## Git